(Nothing But) Flowers

 "(Nothing But) Flowers" is a song by rock band Talking Heads.
-It appears on the band's final album Naked, released in 1988.
+It appears on the band's eighth and final studio album Naked (1988).
 It was released as the album's second single.
 In addition to the band, the song features Kirsty MacColl on backup vocals and Johnny Marr, formerly of The Smiths, on lead guitar.
-It peaked at number 79 in the UK Singles Chart.
+It peaked at number 79 in the UK singles chart.
 Filmmaker Kevin Smith used the song as the opening of Clerks 2 and was featured briefly in other film soundtracks to Meu Tio Matou um Cara (as covered by Caetano Veloso) and the animated feature The Mitchells vs. the Machines.
 The song is quoted at the start of Bret Easton Ellis' novel American Psycho (1991).

-Music video

-The song's music video featured innovative uses of typography by graphic designers Tibor Kalman and Emily Oberman.
-The band performs in the video with an expanded lineup featuring Marr, MacColl, Brice Wassy, Yves N'Djock and Abdou M'Boup, all of whom performed on the studio recording of the song.
-The music video was directed by Sandy McLeod and David Byrne.

 Critical reception

 On its release, Cash Box wrote, "A vision of a future where civilization is overrun by nature, much to the chagrin of the natives.
 Byrne is a genius at saying it all between the lines, and this little gem is a light-hearted romp into our greener-grass lives."
+Billboard said that the song highlighted the band's "genuinely unconventional pop with south-of the-border rhythms."
 Music & Media described "(Nothing But) Flowers" as "a rhythmic but also surprisingly melodic song with striking vocal harmonies".

+Music video

+The song's music video featured uses of typography by graphic designers Tibor Kalman and Emily Oberman.
+The band performs in the video with an expanded lineup featuring Marr, MacColl, Brice Wassy, Yves N'Djock and Abdou M'Boup, all of whom performed on the studio recording of the song.
+The music video was directed by Sandy McLeod and David Byrne.

+Personnel

+Personnel taken from Naked liner notes.